locke-inc/identity-network/peer/README.md

+## TODO
+I'm thinking that it makes sense to break down protocols into Events or Actions similar to how NGRX does it.
+I like the syntax of defining everything that happen, and the defining how it does happen.

+Especially since we are dealing with Hosts -- devices that are both a client and a server.
+Both sends and receives data.
+So it can get sorta messy quickly.
+Would like to figure out an elegant way of defining the events that are sent and the events that are received.

+FOR NOW using serveFunctionName and receiveFunctionName to clarify a lil

 ## Personal nodes (peers):
 Peers are used for locating other peers using the DHT, and are also used to ask questions (zero-knowledge proofs) to verify that a peer is who they claim to be.
 A lookout node is just a personal node hosted by Locke with a few additional algorithms to provide assurances.